elikesprogramming/blog/content/post/2017-01-07_Random_Forests.md

   considering imbalanced data.
-- Some feature pre-processing, in particular, correctly handling categorical variables because for most variables in this dataset it makes no sense at all to use them as numerical predictors so we need to see how to handle that.
+- Some feature pre-processing, in particular, correctly handling categorical variables because for most variables in this dataset it makes no sense at all to use them as numerical predictors.
   (two expected challenges: it would take longer to fit the model and let's see how scikit learn handles feature importance for categorical variables passed to the model for example as dummy variables -one hot encoding in scikit